ks888/LambStatus/CONTRIBUTING.md

     |   ├── bin                --- the scripts to build and deploy the lambda functions
     |   ├── config             --- the webpack config file to build the codes
     |   ├── src
-    |   |   ├── api            --- the handlers for the event from the API Gateway
+    |   |   ├── api            --- the entrypoints of Lambda functions.
+Handles the event from the API Gateway
     |   |   ├── aws            --- the classes to access AWS resources
     |   |   ├── db             --- the classes to access the database
     |   |   ├── model          --- the models